 You need a deep understanding of the data supply chain to improve data management.
 Your organization should create an efficient data ecosystem to support data integration in real-time to improve speed.

 Lack of data control is a significant data blocker.
-If your data control lies in IT or a third party’s hands, it takes much longer for data insights to reach the marketers who need them.
+If your data control lies in IT or a third party’s hands, data insights take much longer to reach the marketers who need them.
 A strong alignment between CMOs and CIOs can effectively help overcome data blockers.

 How Adaptable Are Your Data Systems?